If you allow it, your Google Chat users can chat with people outside your organization.

 - External users can't add members, rename rooms, or add webhooks in rooms.

-- Users in G Suite organizations that haven't turned on Chat aren't reachable through Chat.
+- Users in Google Workspace organizations that haven't turned on Chat aren't reachable through Chat.
 Users can message any external users in organizations that have Chat turned on.

-- You can't turn an existing room into an external room.
-To create an external room, you'll need to recreate existing rooms and add external users.
+- You can't turn an existing internal-only room into an external room.

-- You can't add an external user to direct messages with a group.
-You can only chat externally with a 1:1 direct message or in a room.
+- You can't add an external user to a group message in Chat.
+You can only chat externally with a 1:1 direct message or in a room that allows external members.